She died and then all this...

 The wood-paneled wall on which the mirror is mounted is surrounded by thousands of tiny lights.

-They reflect in the mirror and onto her skin, creating an almost blinding brilliance.
+They reflect in the mirror and onto her skin, creating a blinding brilliance.

 I am behind her, seeing her in the reflection.